-Higher parasympathetic activity (better recovery) during sleep is associated with more health-promoting diet quality and lower alcohol consumption.
+Higher sleep-time parasympathetic activity, which is indicative of better physiological recovery, is associated with more health-promoting diet quality and lower alcohol consumption.

-#5 Be organised
+#5 Be organised!

-- Lack of preparation and organisation is a common barrier
+- A barrier is often a lack of preparation and organisation.

-- If you have plenty of healthy meal and snack options at home and work it is easier to make healthier choices ("nudging")
+- If you have plenty of healthy meal and snack options at home and work it is easier to make healthier choices

 - Practical strategies

 - Larger grocery shops rather than small frequent shops

 - Meal planning

 - Leftovers for lunch

 - Freezing extras

 - Slow cooker

-#5 Be organised: impact of timing & type of meal
+#5 Be organised: timing and type of meal relates to sleep

-A heavier meal consumed close to bed time delays recovery during sleep
+A heavier meal consumed close to bed time